OCTOBER 2020 NEWSLETTER

 BOXTOPS FOR EDUCATION

 Again this year Little Folks Day School is participating in the Boxtops for Education Program.
 This is an easy way to earn supplies and equipment for our school.
-Just clip the Boxtops for Education labels from your favorite products and send them to school!
+Just scan your grocery receipt with the items using the Boxtops for Education app and the points will be credited to Little Folks!

 All of the children’s records must be updated on an annual basis.
 Parents must review their child’s records, make any necessary changes, and re-sign and re-date all of the paper work each year.
-Many of you will have the opportunity to update them during Open House.
+We will be handing the forms to you when you pick up your child and ask that you update them before you leave.
 If your child started at Little Folks prior to June of 2018, then your child’s records must be updated.
 Please see one of the teachers as soon as possible.
 Thank you.

 Little Folks will always be open provided teachers can travel and are therefore available.
 Provided we do not have to evacuate the area for any reason, we will be here.